-Medical Laboratory Science student Ana Villa Abarca has found her niche within a science career and a sense of belonging within the school and cultural communities alike.
+Medical Laboratory Science student Ana Villa Abarca found her career calling and a sense of belonging at Stevenson.

-With the encouragement of her general chemistry professor as well as attending an Open House presentation as a tour guide, Abarca changed her major to Medical Laboratory Science, realizing that this was her true calling.
+With the encouragement of her chemistry professor as well as attending an Open House presentation as a tour guide, Ana changed her major to Medical Laboratory Science, realizing that this was her true calling.

-In summer 2018, Abarca accepted one of four open student positions held specifically for MLS majors at Sinai Hospital—a paid position in the Microbiology Lab that she will hold until she graduates.
-Her responsibilities include specimen processing, testing and set-ups.
+In summer 2018, Ana accepted one of four open student positions held specifically for MLS majors at Sinai Hospital in Maryland—a paid position in the Microbiology Lab that she will hold until she graduates.
+Her responsibilities include specimen processing, testing, and set-ups.

-In addition to being deeply involved in her Lab Science coursework, Abarca is also involved in the National Residence Hall Honorary, the National Society of Leadership and Success, and the Scholar’s Society, Alpha Chi.
+In addition to being deeply involved in her Lab Science coursework, Ana is also involved in the National Residence Hall Honorary, the National Society of Leadership and Success, and Alpha Chi Honor Society.
 Additionally, she is a recipient of the American Society for Clinical Pathology Foundation Laboratory Student Scholarship, and she is a member of the Color Guard in the SU Marching Band.

-Abarca is excited to finish her bachelor’s degree and, following graduation, Abarca plans to pursue a position in the hospital lab science field.
-“I’m not a very outgoing, extroverted person but at SU I was able to find my niche, a place where I feel like I belong and people know who I am.
+Ana is excited to finish her bachelor’s degree and, following graduation, she plans to pursue a position in the medical laboratory field.
+“At SU I was able to find my niche.
+It’s a place where I feel like I belong and people know who I am.
 The small community has allowed me to step out of my comfort zone and try new things, and I am better every day for it.”